status-im/keycard-cli/README.md

 Once in the shell, you may submit one command at a time, followed by Enter.

-### Pairing
+### Talking to the Card

-Before pairing, you need to initialize your card.
+Before you can communicate with the card, you need to initialize it.
 You can do this interactively in the shell or using `keycard init` specified in the above section.

-> Once you initialize your card, **save the PIN, PUK, and Pairing Password fields that are generated**; you will need these to pair with the card.
-These secrets cannot be set once the card is initialized.
-If you lose them, you will need to delete the app and reinstall it using the instructions in previous sections.
+> Once you initialize your card, **save the PIN, PUK, and Pairing Password fields that are generated**; you will need these to establish a connection with the card.

 With the secrets in hand, run the following commands in the shell: